COVID-19 Regulatory Developments Impacting Technology Use in Clinical Trials

-Health Canada issued guidance (last updated April 3 2020) speaking to similar topics as other competent authorities including alternate methods of trial conduct & consent (including electronic consent), direct shipment of investigational product, centralized monitoring, managing protocol deviations, and other mitigations.
+Health Canada issued updated guidance on August 5, 2020 speaking to similar topics as other competent authorities including alternate methods of trial conduct & consent (including electronic consent), direct shipment of investigational product, centralized monitoring, managing protocol deviations, and other mitigations.

 Australia: the Australian Government Department of Health has issued guidance on managing trials during the COVID-19 pandemic.
 Similar topics are covered including but not limited to tele-health, receptivity to electronic consent, investigational product direct shipment to patients under quarantine, and the possibility to remotely source data verification (SDV).

-China: the NMPA has provided on 30 April a draft guidance for comments related to COVID.
-"Guiding Principles of Drug Clinical Trial Management during the New Coronary Pneumonia Outbreak (Draft for Comment)"
+China: On July 14, 2020,the NMPA issued COVID related guidance for comments.
+"Guiding Principles of Drug Clinical Trial Management during the New Coronary Pneumonia Outbreak."

 Institutional Review Boards/Ethics Committees: As quasi-regulatory third parties charged with ensuring patient rights and well-being for each clinical trial, numerous IRBs have issued pragmatic guidance on the changing risk landscape in the age of COVID-19.
 For example, WCG, a US commercial IRB, suggests:

 - Decreasing the number of protocol-mandated in-person study visits to healthcare facilities

 - Replacing protocol-mandated visits to healthcare facilities with home visits or telemedicine, allowing blood draws at remote or commercial laboratories